 BIM facilitates collaboration between different trades by providing a common platform for all project participants.
 Everyone can access the digital model and make changes, which leads to improved communication and coordination.

-Collaboration between different trades offers a number of advantages in project realisation.
-The shared use of the digital model means that conflicts and Error can be recognised and rectified at an early stage, resulting in improved quality and cost control.
+Cooperation between different trades offers a number of advantages in project implementation.
+By sharing the digital model, conflicts and Error be identified and rectified at an early stage, leading to improved quality and cost control.

 In addition, collaboration between different trades enables better planning and coordination of the various phases of a project.
 Shared access to the digital model means that everyone involved can access the information and make changes in real time.
 This leads to improved efficiency and quality in project realisation.